stefanbylund/zxnext_sprite/README.md

 1. Download [zxnext_sprite.zip](build/zxnext_sprite.zip) and unpack it in a suitable place.
 It contains the files listed in the "Download" section above.
+For convenience, you can instead download [zxnext_sprite_z88dk.zip](build/zxnext_sprite_z88dk.zip) and install it into your z88dk installation, see the tip below.

 2. Install the latest version of [z88dk](https://github.com/z88dk/z88dk) and the [ZEsarUX](https://sourceforge.net/projects/zesarux/) or